 '''

 dynamite : Candle 'stick dynamite/fuse' 'stick of dynamite'

 "It's a white cylinder with a short fuse. <<isLit ?

 'The fuse is lit and burning down fast. ' : nil >>"

 fuelLevel = 3

 brightnessOn = 1

 sayBurnedOut()

+{

 if(isHeldBy(gPlayerChar))

+{

 "The dynamite explodes with a mighty bang and blows your hand off.
 But

 since you're killed by the blast you probably won't be needing it

 any more.\b";

 endGame (ftDeath);

+}

 if(canBeTouchedBy(gPlayerChar))

+{

-"The dynamite denonates close by, but you are killed by the blast almost
+"The dynamite detonates close by, but you are killed by the blast almost

 before you hear the bang. ";

-endGame (ftDeath);
+endGame(ftDeath);

 if(isIn(boulder))

+{

 boulderFragments.moveInto(boulder.location);

 boulder.moveInto(nil);

+}

+callWithSenseContext (nil, nil, {:"You hear a muffled explosion nearby. "});

 '''